Clump-Scale Dust Attenuation in Epoch of Reionization Galaxies: Spatially Resolved Properties from FirstLight

-On the theoretical side, cosmological simulations combined with dust radiative transfer (RT) have made significant progress in reproducing observed dust properties of high-redshift galaxies.
-Previous studies have investigated system-integrated properties such as attenuation curves \citep{Narayanan:2018_attenuation_curve}, dust temperatures \citep{Liang:2019, Vijayan:2019}, and IRX--$\beta_{\rm UV}$ relations \citep{Narayanan:2018_IRX_beta, Liang:2021_IRX_beta, Vijayan:2019, Pallottini:2022, Behrens:2018, Mushtaq:2023}.
-However, these studies have focused exclusively on galaxy-integrated measurements and have not explored how dust properties vary spatially within galaxies, specifically how individual star-forming regions (clumps) differ from diffuse components and system-integrated values.
+On the theoretical side, cosmological simulations combined with dust radiative transfer (RT) have made significant progress in reproducing observed dust attenuation/reemission properties of high-redshift galaxies.
+Previous studies have investigated system-integrated properties such as attenuation curves \citep{Narayanan:2018_attenuation_curve}, dust temperatures \citep{Ma:2019, Liang:2019, Vijayan:2019}, and IRX--$\beta_{\rm UV}$ relations \citep{Narayanan:2018_IRX_beta,Behrens:2018,Vijayan:2019, Liang:2021_IRX_beta, Pallottini:2022, Mushtaq:2023}.
+Most of these studies have focused on galaxy-integrated measurements, and while some have noted the role of patchy dust-star geometries in shaping attenuation properties \citep{Behrens:2018, Ma:2019}, a systematic and quantitative component-by-component analysis comparing individual star-forming clumps, diffuse components, and system-integrated values has not been performed.
 This gap becomes critical as spatially resolved observations become increasingly common.
-If dust properties differ significantly between clumps and their host galaxies' integrated values, analyses that assume uniform properties across a galaxy may yield systematically biased estimates of stellar masses, ages, and star formation rates.
+If dust attenuation of starlight differs significantly between clumps and their host galaxies' integrated values, analyses that assume uniform attenuation may yield systematically biased estimates of stellar masses, ages, and SFRs.

 In this paper, we investigate how dust attenuation ($\beta_{\rm UV}$, $A_{\rm V}$, attenuation curves) and reemission properties (IRX, $T_{\rm d}$) vary spatially within high-redshift clumpy galaxies using cosmological zoom-in simulations.
-We analyze massive galaxies ($M_* \sim 10^{8-10}\, M_\odot$) at $z = 6$--9, combined with post-processing dust radiative transfer calculations using SKIRT \citep{Baes:2011}.
+We analyze massive galaxies ($M_* \sim 10^{8-10}\, M_\odot$) at $z = 6$--9, combined with postprocessing dust radiative transfer calculations using SKIRT \citep{Baes:2011}.
 We identify 376 clumpy systems containing 1059 individual star-forming clumps ($R \gtrsim 100\, {\rm pc}$, ${\rm SFR} \gtrsim 1\, M_\odot\, {\rm yr^{-1}}$) based on SFR surface density.
 For each system, we analyze dust properties separately for clumps, diffuse regions, and system-integrated values.
 To disentangle the effects of optical depth and dust-star geometry on the observed variations, we develop a toy model that utilizes the IRX-$\Delta\beta$ plane ($\Delta\beta \equiv \beta_{\rm UV} - \beta_{\rm UV,0}$, the difference between attenuated and intrinsic UV slopes) with two key parameters: dust optical depth (i.e., dust column density) and the dust-to-star scale-height ratio.

 This paper is organized as follows.
 Section~\ref{sec:method} describes our simulation setup, dust radiative transfer calculations, and clump identification method.
 Section~\ref{sec:result} presents spatially resolved dust properties for an example galaxy and statistical results for all clumpy systems.
 Section~\ref{sec:discussion} develops the toy model to interpret observed variations and discusses implications for observations.
 We summarize our findings in Section~\ref{sec:conclusion}.